com-480-data-visualization/project-2023-data-virtuosos/README.md

 **Preprocessing**:

-We processed the dataset in `milestone_p1.ipynb`.
+We processed the dataset in [milestone_p1.ipynb](milestone_p1.ipynb).
 We obtained the data from the PLDB database.
 The dataset contains information such as the programming language name, year of appearance, type, rank, fact count, last activity, example count, book count, and more.
-Before constructing the network, we first clean the data and prepare it for analysis.
-We also cleaned the Wikipedia summary text by removing stopwords, numbers, and punctuation.
+Before constructing the network, we first cleaned the data and prepare it for analysis.

+In detail, we cleaned the text column `wikipedia.summary` by removing stopwords, numbers, and punctuation.
+Also, we may need to standardize the column `country`, as they were represented in an informal manner in raw data.
+For example, both "USA" and "United State" refer to the "United States".
+Therefore, we replaced some confusing names so that the countries' names can be accepted by the function [pycountry.countries.get](https://pypi.org/project/pycountry/), which can retrieve uniform information about a country.

 **Distribution of Different Programming Languages in a Range of Years or a Particular Year**

-To explore when different programming languages occur, we create a bar chart for the years up to 1950 (excluding 1950) and a line chart for the years from 1950 onwards (including 1950).
+To explore when different programming languages occur, we created a bar chart for the years up to 1950 (excluding 1950) and a line chart for the years from 1950 onwards (including 1950).

 ![bar_and_line](./image/bar_and_line.png)